 What our What Is Easter lesson plan includes

-Lesson Objectives and Overview: What is Easter? teaches students all about the secular and Christian holiday of Easter.
-This lesson describes both the religious and secular versions of the holiday, including their origins, traditions, and how they are celebrated today.
-This lesson is for students in the 3rd grade, 4th grade, 5th grade, and 6th grade.
+Lesson Objectives and Overview: What Is Easter teaches students all about this Christian holiday.
+The lesson describes both its religious and secular traditions, including the holiday’s origins and how people celebrate today.
+This lesson is for students in 3rd grade, 4th grade, 5th grade, and 6th grade.

 Options for Lesson

 The “Options for Lesson” section of the classroom procedure page outlines some additional activities and variations that you can use when presenting this lesson to your students.
 One idea is for students to participate in some classic Easter activities, such as dyeing hardboiled eggs or going on an Easter egg hunt with plastic eggs.
 They could also create a song for the holiday.
 An another activity, you could ask students to create a timeline that includes Lent, Easter, and some other Christian days.
 One more idea is for students to participate in Lent as a part of this lesson and give something up for 40 days.
 They could document their experience and share what they learned with the class later.

 The teacher notes page includes an additional paragraph of useful information.
 It emphasizes that not all of your students will know the origins of the holiday and may not have celebrated Easter before.
 This page also includes space for you to write any notes you may have prior to the lesson.